 Interested persons may contact any individual director, the Board as a group, or a specified Board committee or group, including the independent directors as a group, by sending a written communication to the Company's Corporate Secretary at Douglas Dynamics, Inc., 7777 North 73rd Street, Milwaukee, Wisconsin 53223.
 Each communication should specify the applicable addressee or addressees as well as the general topic of communication.
 The Board has instructed the Corporate Secretary to review such correspondence and, in his discretion, not to forward items if he deems them to be of a commercial or frivolous nature or otherwise inappropriate.
-Concerns about questionable accounting or audit matters or possible violations of the Company's Code of Business Conduct and Ethics should be reported pursuant to the procedures outlined in the Code of Business Conduct and Ethics.
-A copy of the Code of Business Conduct and Ethics is available on our website (www.douglasdynamics.com).
+Concerns about questionable accounting or audit matters or possible violations of the Company's Code of Business Conduct and Ethics is available on our website (www.douglasdynamics.com).